John Wojciechowski: Early life

-In his junior and senior years (1979–80), playing both offense and defense on the Fitzgerald Spartans' football team, Wojciechowski's intimidating presence and excellent performance on the gridiron was a major contributing factor for the team's overall success.
-There were many talented and strong football players on the (conference champions) '79 and '80 teams...some of them went on to play football in college.
+In his junior and senior years (1979–80), playing both offense and defense on the Fitzgerald Spartans football team, Wojciechowski's performance was a major factor in the team's success.
+There were many talented football players on the conference champions '79 and '80 teams, some of whom went on to play college football.
 Like Wojciechowski, quarterback John Lonchar was also an exceptional athlete.
 He, too, was favorably mentioned in the Detroit News, Detroit Free Press and other local newspapers.
 Lonchar was Macomb County's Player of the Year in 1980.

 In 1979, under the leadership of Michigan High School Hall of Fame coach Al Drath (inducted in 1983), the Spartans advanced all the way to the State of Michigan Semi-Finals, but lost the game to the Lumen Christi Titans (an all-boys Catholic school in Jackson, Michigan).
 In an article written and published by MLive Media Group, many people believe that the 1979 Lumen Christi team was the absolute best team that the high school football fans of Jackson, Michigan have ever seen.
 It was stated in that article that Lumen Christi's "biggest game of the season" was against the Warren Fitzgerald Spartans.
 All the local newspapers in the Detroit area thought the Spartans were going to upset the top-ranked Titans.
 The Titans advanced to the Finals' game the following week, which was held at the Pontiac Silverdome, and defeated the Grand Rapids West Catholic Falcons.
 (Michigan High School Hall of Fame Football Coach Ron Glodich, who played football for Coach Drath during the 1980–81 seasons, favorably mentioned Coach Drath during his acceptance speech at his induction ceremony.)

 During his senior year, Wojciechowski was the State of Michigan Class B Heavyweight Wrestling Champion.
 He was the runner-up the year before.
 Michigan High School Hall of Fame coach Steve Zervas (inducted in 1997) was Wojciechowski's wrestling coach.
 Wojciechowski was also an outstanding shot putter.
 He set a school record that still holds to this day.